 Most of us can’t buy a fresh turkey breast and especially half of a breast.
 Most supermarkets sell turkey breasts solid frozen.
 Besides, producers inject turkeys with a brine solution and flavor enhancers.
 This presents a couple of issues:

 - Storage of the massive throne turkey can be problematic.
 Do you really have all this available space in the freezer?
 I know I don’t.

 - Thawing the entire turkey takes a lot of time.
 And you need to do it right to avoid bacteria built up.
 Did you know that accumulation of histamine on the meat can be dangerous?
 And how about the lack of freshness?

 Instead, you can opt to buy either whole boneless turkey breast or butterflied turkey breast.
 I hope you can find the one with skin-on like I did.
-You will see how to roast a turkey breast in this recipe post.
+You will learn the exact method of how to roast a turkey breast in this recipe post.

 But on the other hand, we all overeat turkey and want leftovers.
 If that’s the case and if you are like me, you will only it a bit of turkey meat.
 For example, I eat just enough turkey to leave room for other delicious thanksgiving foods.
 Then you can easily stretch a 3 pound boneless turkey breast to about 8 to 10 servings.
 Perfect!

 If your boneless turkey breast came frozen, place unopened breast in cold tap water for 1 to 3 hours.
 Change water every 30 minutes to keep the turkey breast in the safe temperature of less than 40 degrees.

 I never thaw the turkey breast at room temperature.
 It is not safe at all because it will lead to accumulation of histamine and bacteria.
 We don’t want that.